themiszamani/eosc-recommender-metrics/README.md

 ./rsmetrics.py -p athena # same procedure as the first one for 'athena' provider
 ```

-## Reporting
+### Reporting

-The reporting script generates an evalutation report in html format automatically served from a spawed localserver (default: http://localhost:8080)
+The reporting script generates an evalutation report in html format automatically served from a spawed localserver [default: localhost:8080](htpp://localhost:8080)
 and automatically opens the default browser to present the report.

 To execute the script issue:
 ```